3D CAD Design:

 Projects range from simple holding, storage or masking fixtures to complex pick and place units that need a high level of CAD drawing and engineering specification.
 There are supplied with full engineering certification and materials traceability.
 And a list of spare parts.
 CE Marking is also supplied.

 Some of our projects include:

-Equipment for automatic handling and insertion of orthopedic components in sub assemblies
+Equipment for automatic handling and insertion of orthopaedic components in sub-assemblies

 Special washing machines presenting components to the nozzle area

 Sorting machines, vibration machines for the grading of fine product